curtisalexander/saspyrilia/README.md

 This is the repository for [saspyrilia](https://www.saspyrilia.com).
 The website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

+## Colophon
+For more information on how the website is built, see the [Colophon](https://www.saspyrilia.com/docs/colophon) page.

+## Development

 ### Installation

 ```